tomsmalley/quickform/README.md

 us, all of which have kind `QuickForm`, made available by DataKinds.
 This ensures you can only construct logically valid form structures.

-First, you need to know about `Named`.
-These are the most basic form elements, and just represent concrete HTML fields. `Named` takes two type parameters, the first of kind `Symbol` (which is a type level string), and the second of kind `FieldType`.
+First, you need to know about `Field`.
+These are the most basic form elements, and just represent concrete HTML fields. `Field` takes two type parameters, the first of kind `Symbol` (which is a type level string), and the second of kind `FieldType`.
 The `Symbol` is used as the field's HTML `name`.
 The `FieldType` denotes the element used to display it, governing how values are